 What are the key differences?

-Apart from when we do it, there are some difference with the two processes of mashing and steeping.
+Apart from when we do it, there are some differences between the two processes of mashing and steeping.

 The key differences in the actual processes of steeping and mashing are thickness, temperature, duration, and the methods that are used to separate the grains from the liquid.
 The thickness is not outlined below as it is part of each of the steps and cannot be talked about by itself but only seen in the final product.